smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

  - QNX 7.0 (x64)
  - Automotive Grade Linux (AGL) Flounder 6.0.2 (x64)

-The next part of this proposal is an approach for cross-platform testing automation.
+In order to certify the above platforms for SDL, automation testing need to be created for additional platforms.

+In order to create automation testing for additional platforms we need to make folowing changes :

-SDL source code should be compilable on the following platforms:
+1. SDL source code should be compilable on the following platforms:

  - Ubuntu - 16.04 (x64) default
  - QNX - 7.0 (x64)
  - Automotive Grade Linux - Flounder 6.0.2 (x64)

-The following conditions must be matched:
+2. The following conditions must be matched:
 - Platform specific code should be isolated and should not contain any business logic.
 - SDL sources should not contain code duplication for specific platform.
 - SDL should not contain special pre-compiled binaries for specific platform.

 ## Motivation

+POSIX complience supposed to complience for any POSIX based system.
+But this is not true.
+Intergation of SDL to any POSIX based operation system (AGL or QNX) requires significat rework of sdl code.

+POSIX complience des not means QNX complience.
+POSIX complience is not enought for  certificatation leads to bugs when we integrate to production platform and we want to minimize incompatibilities

 **QNX 6.5** (currently supported by SDL) is already out of date.
 New version of QNX released is QNX7.0.